hashicorp/terraform-provider-azurerm/website/docs/r/web_application_firewall_policy.html.markdown

 * `enabled` - (Optional) Describes if the policy is in enabled state or disabled state Defaults to `Enabled`.

-* `mode` - (Optional) Describes if it is in detection mode  or prevention mode at policy level Defaults to `Prevention`.
+* `mode` - (Optional) Describes if it is in detection mode  or prevention mode at the policy level Defaults to `Prevention`.

 ## Attributes Reference